Key takeaways:

 There are lots of things that pull at your attention, from work and family obligations to digital overload.
 It can be hard to avoid multitasking, but there are strategies to improve your attention.
 And sharper attention can have many benefits, including in the context of eating.

-Eating while you’re on the computer or your phone may not increase hunger.
-But it can increase your intake of food and calories.
-Putting your phone down and practicing mindful eating may help you slow down and enjoy your food more and be more aware of your appetite.
+Eating while you’re on the computer or your phone may prevent you from noticing feelings of fullness.
+This might lead to increased hunger and eating more than your body needs.
+Putting your phone down and practicing mindful eating may help you slow down, enjoy your food more, and be more aware of your appetite.

 Alcohol is packed with calories, but it doesn’t always make you feel full.
 There’s a link between alcohol intake and weight gain.
 Not only does it have a lot of calories, but alcohol also affects your metabolism.
 Plus, alcohol may increase your appetite.
 Alcohol affects signals that tell you when you’re full and can make you more likely to overeat.